 Here are some adhesives that will work with magnetic strips:

-- Super Glue or Crazy Glue — Both of these products are widely available.
-They will do the job but may take a little time to set up.
-If there is the slightest bit of dirt of debris on your surfaces, you may have a problem with everything staying in place over the long term.
+- Super Glue or Crazy Glue — They will do the job but can take a little time to set up.
+If there is the slightest bit of dirt or debris on your surfaces, you’ll have a problem with everything staying in place over the long term.

-- Gorilla Glue — This is another product that can be found in most hardware or home improvement stores.
-It’s great for a shower as it’s usually water activated.
-There are several formulas available depending on the materials you are gluing and the different colors of the finished product, so make sure you read the labeling to get the right one for your project.
+- Gorilla Glue — It’s great for a shower as it’s usually water-activated.
+Several formulas are available depending on the materials you are gluing and the different colors of the finished product, so make sure you read the labeling to get the right one for your project.

-- Two-part epoxy glue — If you haven’t used a two-part epoxy product, you may want to practice using it before applying it to your shower door project.
-As the name says, this product has two substances that, when mixed, combine to form an incredibly strong bonding agent.
-Carefully read the label to understand the timing, otherwise, you may have epoxy that hardens before you’re ready.
-Some two-part epoxies come in an easy application tool that looks like two syringes stuck together.
-If you have to manually mix the epoxy, consider using a paper plate and a plastic utensil or popsicle stick for mixing.
+- Two-part epoxy glue — If you haven’t used a two-part epoxy product, I recommend using it before applying it to your shower door project.
+As the name says, two-part epoxy glue has two substances that, when mixed, combine to form an incredibly strong bonding agent.
+Carefully read the label to understand the timing.
+If you have to mix the epoxy manually, consider using a paper plate and a plastic utensil or popsicle stick for mixing.
 Epoxy can also give off a strong odor when those chemicals are combined, so good ventilation is important.
-Read the packaging for the “work time” – as these can be fast setting so you’ll need to work quickly.

-- Liquid Nails — Just like the name implies, Liquid Nails is a powerful adhesive that can sometimes substitute for, or improve upon, standard construction joining methods (like nails or screws).
-They make interior formulas that combine water resistance and strong adhesion.
-The container is usually pretty large and works best with an applicator gun.
-A great characteristic is that this takes much longer to set, meaning you’ve got more time to set things in place.
+- Liquid Nails — It’s a powerful adhesive that can sometimes substitute for, or improve upon, standard construction joining methods (like nails or screws).
+I find that it works best with an applicator gun, as the container is usually pretty large.
+A great characteristic of Liquid Nails is that it takes much longer to set, meaning you’ve got more time to set things in place.

-Whatever product you choose for gluing, make sure to have some damp paper towels on hand to wipe off excess glue as you install the new magnetic strip.
-I also suggest wearing disposable gloves to keep you from gluing fingers together.
+Whatever product you choose for gluing, ensure you have some damp paper towels to wipe off excess glue as you install the new magnetic strip.
+I also suggest wearing disposable gloves to keep you from gluing your fingers together.
 (If you get glue on your skin, try removing it with an oily substance, like olive oil, coconut oil, or even peanut butter.
-If that doesn’t work, try paint thinner or nail polish remover — though these can be harsher on your skin.)
+If that doesn’t work, try paint thinner or nail polish remover — though these materials can be harsher on your skin.)

-Once your new magnet strip is secured (and the glue has dried), you’re ready to reinstall the handle and any screws that were removed to access the strip.
-After taking the time to check alignment one more time, you should hear a satisfying “click” as your shower door closes.
-Enjoy those steamy showers and no more worrying about leaks!
+- Attach the new magnetic strip: Once your new magnet strip is secured (and the glue has dried), you’re ready to reinstall the handle and any screws that were removed to access the strip.
+After checking the alignment again, you should hear a satisfying “click” as your shower door closes.